 Our philosophy is to bring together three concepts as our driving force: low-cost, standardization of hardware, and understanding the customer.
 Our corporate structure includes a Houston team steeped in the experience of working payload development for every launch vehicle and space stations from Mir to ISS.

-Our business development team includes first-hand experience on commercial marketing of the Mir space station to both aerospace industry and non-industry customers.
-Together we are all focused on simple designs using off the shelf technology and equally important, communicating in the language that commercial customers require.
+Our business development team, located in Washington, D.C. includes leaders with first-hand experience on commercial marketing of the Mir space station to both aerospace industry and non-industry customers.
+Together we are all focused on creating simple designs, using off the shelf technology, and most importantly, communicating in the language that commercial customers require.

 Our Platforms are the ultimate ‘Plug and Play’ allowing small payloads in the CubeSat form factor to be plugged into the Platforms, providing interface with the Space Station power and data capabilities.
-The CubeSat form factor launched a revolution in satellites design and how we think about space–we like to believe that in space, small is the new big.
-And we want to take the power of standardization, the efficiencies of commercialization, advances in component miniaturization and bring that to on-orbit operations.
+The CubeSat form factor launched a revolution in satellites design and how we think about space.
+At NanoRacks, we like to believe that in space, small is the new big.
+And we want to take the power of standardization, the efficiencies of commercialization, and the advances in component miniaturization and bring them to on-orbit operations.